simulation-tree/worlds/README.md

 ### Forming entity types

-A commonly reused pattern with components is to formalize them into types, where the type is qualified by components present on the entity.
-For example: if an entity contains an `PlayerName` then its a player entity.
-This design is supported through the `IEntity` interface and its required `Definition` property:
+A commonly reused pattern with components is to formalize them into argued objects, where the type is qualified by the data present on the entity.
+For example, if an entity contains a `PlayerName`, then its a player entity.
+This design is supported with the `IEntity` interface and its required `Describe()` method:
 ```cs
 [Component]
 public struct PlayerName(FixedString name)